eslamdyab21/AMRs-in-Warehouse-Systems/Git-cheat-sheet.md

 </br>
 </br>

-After finishing your work on that issue branch, you need to merge it with the base branch (in this case `software`)
+After finishing your work on that issue branch, you need to make a pull request to merge it with the base branch (in this case `software`)